 Housing costs in Winthrop are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Massachusetts.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Winthrop is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Winthrop is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Winthrop who work in office and administrative support (14.27%), management occupations (13.76%), and sales jobs (9.40%).
+Overall, Winthrop is a city of sales and office workers, managers, and service providers.
+There are especially a lot of people living in Winthrop who work in management occupations (14.60%), office and administrative support (14.48%), and sales jobs (10.02%).

 Also of interest is that Winthrop has more people living here who work in computers and math than 95% of the places in the US.

 Winthrop is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-In Winthrop, a lot of people use the subway to get to work every day though Winthrop is a relatively small city.
-Those that ride the subway are primarily traveling out of town to good jobs in other cities.
+Despite being a small city, Winthrop has a lot of people using the subway to get to and from work every day.
+Most of these people on the subway are using it to get to good jobs in other cities.

+Winthrop is a somewhat ethnically-diverse city.
 The people who call Winthrop home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Winthrop residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Winthrop include Italian, English, German, and Polish.
+The greatest number of Winthrop residents report their race to be White, followed by Asian.
+Important ancestries of people in Winthrop include Irish, English, German, and Polish.

 The most common language spoken in Winthrop is English.
-Other important languages spoken here include Spanish and Other Indo-European.
+Other important languages spoken here include Spanish and Portuguese.